iminoso/monitor/docs/design.md

 ## Visualization

-As new system load information is loaded in the client via WebSockets, an SVG polyline chart is rendered via the templated provided by the LiveView process.
-The polyline is adjusted in the viewbox to be proportional to the load averages being streamed in.
+As new system load information is loaded in the client via WebSockets, an SVG polyline chart is rendered via the templates provided by the LiveView process.
+The polyline value is adjusted in the viewbox to be proportional to the load averages being streamed in real time.

 In addition to the SVG polyline chart, a table with timestamp recordings of system load information is also displayed.
 Most recent taken data is prepended to the top of the table.